Psychiatrist Visa Sponsorship Jobs in California

 Which visa types are most common for psychiatrist roles in California?

-The H-1B is the most common visa for psychiatrists in California, as psychiatry qualifies as a specialty occupation requiring a medical degree.
-Many physicians also enter through the J-1 waiver pathway, which can lead to an employer-sponsored green card in exchange for service in a shortage area.
+The H-1B visa is the most common visa for psychiatrists in California, as psychiatry qualifies as a specialty occupation requiring a medical degree.
+Many physicians also enter through the J-1 visa waiver pathway, which can lead to an employer-sponsored green card in exchange for service in a shortage area.
 The EB-2 and EB-3 immigrant visa categories are commonly used when employers pursue permanent residence for sponsored psychiatrists.

 Which cities in California have the most psychiatrist sponsorship jobs?